dylan-lang/opendylan/documentation/website/source/documentation/index.rst

     This essay explores Dylan from the perspective of a programmer used to traditional procedural languages, such as Pascal or C.

-`Dylan Web in 60 Seconds <https://carlgay.wordpress.com/2010/09/03/dylan-web-in-60-seconds/>`_
+`Dylan Web in 60 Seconds </documentation/http/server/quickstart/index.html>`_
     A quick introduction to web development in Dylan.
-(Note that this refers to the "http-server" library by its original name, "koala".)

 .. raw:: html